mattrose/resume/resume.md

 * Developed numerous deployment automation routines using Saltstack
 * Developed and maintained a nagios monitoring system to monitor all services and hardware
 * Maintained a network of VMWare servers for both development and other services
+* Cisco Networking - vlans and other things
+*

 #### March 2017 to February 2020